 Throughout our careers representing talent in both entertainment and tech, we have seen both types: the agents who fit the stereotype as well as the ones who relentlessly and selflessly fight for their clients.

-We now find ourselves in an interesting position as we launch and expand Agent On Demand, our new service that helps talent in the technology industry negotiate their full-time compensation packages.
+We now find ourselves in an interesting position as we launch and expand Ascend, our new service that helps talent in the technology industry negotiate their full-time compensation packages.
 The word “agent” carries so much baggage that it has been challenging for us to use, so much so that when forming 10x, we elected to call it 10x Management instead of the 10x Agency.
 As founders, we really did not want our potential clients and customers thinking of our team with such a negative association.